kbase/kb_sdk_plus/kb_sdk_plus.md

 * Backwards incompatible changes are expected in some respects:
   * R code generation will be removed
-    * Unused in KBase or anywhere else as far as we know
+    * Unused in KBase or anywhere else as far as we know other than one test app
   * Perl code generation will almost certainly be removed
     * Perl apps can continue to be supported with the original SDK, or wrapped with Python / Java